AMENDING THE LOCAL ENVIRONMENTAL PLAN

 For further information refer to the Department’s A Guide to Preparing Local Environmental Plans.

-Council will be advised through the Gateway Determination whether the planning proposal needs to be placed on public exhibition for 14 or 28 days.
+Council will be advised through the Gateway Determination whether the planning proposal needs to be exhibited.
+Generally, planning proposals are exhibited for 14 or 28 days.
 A notice is placed in the local newspaper, adjoining and affected land owners are notified and a copy of the draft planning proposal, the Gateway Determination and a fact sheet that summarises the planning proposal is placed on Council’s website and made available at Council’s Customer Service.

 Any individual, organisation or group can provide comment on the proposed amendment.
 Comments must be made in writing, either via letter or e mail to the City of Wagga Wagga.
 A report is then prepared to Council where the submissions are considered.
 You will be advised when Council is considering the matter and you will be notified of the outcome.
 The Council report includes a recommendation whether or not to adopt the amendment.